myntra/golimit/README.md

 ### Architecture
 <b>Http server</b>
 provides http interface to increment counter against any arbitrary <b>Key</b> string.
 It also exposes admin api to manage global configurations.

-<b>Store</b> encapsulates the data structure and functions to store, manage and replicate counters
+<b>Store</b> encapsulates the data structure and functions to store, manage and replicate counters.
-Counter synchronisation is done in asynchronous way so the the caller application is never blocked for cluster sync.
+Counter synchronisation is done in asynchronous way so the caller application is never blocked for cluster sync.
 Synchronizer module keeps aggregating counters in memory and broadcast to other nodes on periodic intervals or when the counter has crossed threshold. the interval and threshold are configurable.

-<b>StatsD Emitter</b> pushed metrics to configure statsd server.
+<b>StatsD Emitter</b> pushes metrics to configured statsd server.

 ![Block Diagram](https://github.com/myntra/golimit/blob/master/images/block.png?raw=true)

 #### Deployment
 Suggested deployment model is to have golimit installed as sidecar.
 This will ensure application latency to sub milliseconds level.
-For Go applications golimit can be directly integrated as a module,the way of using golimit as module is  explained later in document.
+For Go applications golimit can be directly integrated as a module, the way of using golimit as module is explained later in document.
 Using as module takes away the pain of deployment and maintenance.

 ![Block Diagram](https://github.com/myntra/golimit/blob/master/images/deployment.png?raw=true)